backdrop-contrib/bueditor/README.txt

 Italic:
 Encloses the selected text with the tag <em>

-Headers:
+Underline:
+Encloses the selected text with the tag <ins>

+Strike-through:
+Encloses the selected text with the tag <del>

+Headings:
-Pops a dialog showing h1, h2, h2, h4 header tags to choose among.
+Pops a dialog showing h1, h2, h2, h4 heading tags to choose among.

 Ordered list:
 Converts the lines in the selected text to a numbered list.
 It is also possible to start a new list with no selection.